magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_why-are-we-here.md

 Consider this matter.
 If you haven’t come across it yet you may later on.
 Some people have experienced it already to a certain extent.
 Some are already at the end of their tether.
 ‘Will I stay or will I go?’
-At Wat Pah Pong there are about seventy or eighty When they’re almost full I tell the monk in charge to keep a few empty, just in case somebody has an argument with their spouse.
+At Wat Pah Pong there are about seventy or eighty kuṭīs.
+When they’re almost full I tell the monk in charge to keep a few empty, just in case somebody has an argument with their spouse.
 Sure enough, in no long time a lady will arrive with her bags.
-‘I’m fed up with the world,’ ‘Whoa!
+‘I’m fed up with the world, Luang Por.’
+‘Whoa!
 Don’t say that.
 Those words are really heavy.’
 Then the husband comes and says he’s fed up too.
 After two or three days in the monastery their world-weariness disappears.

 They say they’re fed up but they’re just fooling themselves.
 When they go off to a kuṭī and sit in the quiet by themselves, after a while the